Statelessness: Turkey

 Following a failed coup in 2016, the Turkish government revoked about 50,000 passports.
 While most of the people whose passports were revoked were in Turkey at the time, one notable Turkish expatriate affected by this action was NBA player Enes Kanter.
 He is a vocal critic of Turkish president Recep Tayyip Erdoğan and a public supporter of the Gülen movement, which the government blamed for the coup attempt.
 Kanter's passport was canceled while he was attempting to travel to the U.S., and he was briefly detained in Romania before being allowed to continue his travel.
 Turkey issued an arrest warrant against Kanter in May 2017, claiming that he was a member of "an armed terrorist organization."
 The government's action effectively rendered Kanter stateless, and soon after this incident expressed a desire to seek U.S. citizenship.
 He then held a U.S. green card, which technically enabled him to travel to and from Canada for games in Toronto.
 However, in the 2018–19 season, Kanter did not travel with his team to games in London or Toronto because Turkey had requested an Interpol red notice against him.
 On November 29, 2021, he became a naturalized U.S. citizen, changing his name to Enes Kanter Freedom.

 Ukraine

-After the completion of his term, Georgian President Mikheil Saakashvili moved to Ukraine where he was given citizenship and appointed Governor of Ukraine's Odessa Oblast.
+After the completion of his term, Georgian President Mikheil Saakashvili moved to Ukraine where he was given citizenship and appointed Governor of Ukraine's Odesa Oblast.
 Due to Georgian restrictions on dual nationality, he was stripped of his Georgian citizenship.

 While visiting the U.S. in 2017, Saakashvili's Ukrainian citizenship was revoked by Ukrainian President Petro Poroshenko, leaving Saakashvili stateless.
 After the election of Volodymyr Zelensky in 2019, Saakashvili's Ukrainian citizenship was restored.